12 Essential Firearm Accessories for Every New Gun Owner

 Here are some of the tools and supplies you will want to have on hand after purchasing your firearm:

-If you plan to concealed carry, you will need to add a few items to your new gun owner checklist to keep your weapon secure and out of sight.
+If you plan to have a concealed carry, you will need to add a few items to your new gun owner checklist to keep your weapon secure and out of sight.

 Even if you buy a firearm strictly for defense, you will need to fire it at a range occasionally to make sure it operates correctly.
 If you buy a gun for recreation or hunting, you will shoot it more often than that.
 Having the right gear for your visits to the range is crucial to success when you need to use your new weapon.